7 (David Guetta album)

-Upon release, the album garnered mixed reviews from critics who were torn between the predictability of Guetta's collaborations, with some praising the second side of the album a return to his roots as an underground DJ.
+Upon release, the album garnered mixed reviews from critics who were torn between the predictability of Guetta's collaborations, with some praising the second side of the album as a return to his roots as an underground DJ.
 7 was released on 28 September 2018 as a CD and vinyl.
 The album made several top-ten debuts including in Australia, Belgium, France, Italy and the UK and Ireland.
-In the US, the album opened at number 37 on the Billboard 200 albums chart although it did top become Guetta's third Dance/Electronic Albums chart topper.
+In the US, the album opened at number 37 on the Billboard 200 albums chart although it did become Guetta's third Dance/Electronic Albums chart topper.